The Grooming Manual

 A pronounced cowlick is a section of your hair that stubbornly grows against the grain.
 That little cluster of misdirected hairs tends to stick out like a sore thumb, especially if you have thick, straight hair.

 It can sometimes feel like all the combing, brushing, and styling in the world just won’t make a big difference.
-That’s not true.
+That’s not true, though.
 The way you cut and style your hair can affect how pronounced your cowlick is.
-Some haircuts for men with a lot of cowlicks are naturally more flattering than others.
+There are hairstyles for men with a lot of cowlicks specifically, and these are naturally more flattering than others.

-Keep in mind here that flexible hold products are ideal because you can readjust them as necessary if your hairs start to stray.
-If we want that flexibility along with a matte finish, try our Styling Clay Pomade.
+Keep in mind here that flexible-hold products are ideal because you can readjust them as necessary if your hairs start to stray.
+If you want that flexibility along with a matte finish, try our Styling Clay Pomade.

 This is what they do for a living.
-They’re experts.
-Trust their advice.
+They’re experts in hair type, face shapes, and everything hair.
+Trust their advice, and don’t be afraid to invest in a good barber.

 Invest in a Great Hair Care Routine

-Finally, be sure to invest in top quality hair care products that won’t strip your hair of all its natural oils.
-Harsh, damaging products remove these oils and hurt your hair shafts, leaving your mane a dry, damaged mess.
-Our gentle shampoos - our Daily Strengthening Shampoo and Relieving Dandruff Shampoo - use natural ingredients to cleanse your hair without dehydrating or thinning it out.
+Our gentle shampoos—our Daily Strengthening Shampoo and Relieving Dandruff Shampoo—use natural ingredients to cleanse your hair without dehydrating or thinning it out.
 This will keep your hair from looking weak and drab over time.

 Don’t skip either step if you want a great style that lasts.